 31. Our Roads are Maintained With Tax Revenue from Working Americans

-Taxes pay for road maintenance and employed Americans pay those taxes.
-When American manufacturing moves overseas we lose the tax revenue from the employees who lost their jobs as well as the tax revenue from the jobs and businesses they supported.
+Taxes fund road maintenance, and employed Americans pay those taxes.
+When American manufacturing moves overseas, we lose tax revenue from employees who lost their jobs, as well as from the jobs and businesses they supported.

 32. Nobody Wants New Levees

-We already feel the strain of taxes but when there isn’t enough money to maintain schools, parks, libraries, roads, and other public services, new levees end up on the ballot.
-The more Americans that are working and paying taxes, the more of that burden is shared, and the more money there is to go around and maintain services.
-When we buy American made products, we’re voting to maintain those services without increasing our personal tax burden.
+We already feel the strain of taxes, but when there isn’t enough money to maintain schools, parks, libraries, roads, and other public services, new levies end up on the ballot.
+The more Americans who are working and paying taxes, the more of that burden is shared, and the more money there is to maintain services.
+When we buy American-made products, we’re voting to maintain those services without increasing our personal tax burden.

 How Buying American Makes a Social Difference